Completeness of coalition logics with seriality, independence of agents, or determinism: Introduction

-Although the three assumptions are generally too strong, we might want to keep some of them when constructing logics for strategic reasoning in special kinds of situations.
+Although the three assumptions of concurrent game models are generally too strong, we might want to keep some of them for different reasons when constructing strategic logics.

 First, consider seriality.
-When assuming that agents can always perform the special action \emph{doing nothing}, seriality holds.
+Dropping seriality often makes things complicated.
+Take Alternating-time Temporal Logic $\FATL$ as an example, where \emph{paths}, that are infinite sequences of states, play an important role.
+If we drop seriality, we have to consider finite paths and infinite paths, which is somewhat complicated.
+Scholars often want to keep seriality by assuming that agents can always perform the special action \emph{doing nothing}, which seems not harmful.

 Second, consider the independence of agents.
 In many situations, agents' actions do not interfere with each other, and the independence of agents holds.
-Consider the game of rock-paper-scissors and the Prisoner’s Dilemma as examples.
-As mentioned by Sergot \cite{sergot_examples_2014}, when we just consider some special kind of actions, such as \emph{attempting to do something}, the independence of agents does hold.
+For example, in the game of rock-paper-scissors, every player can perform three actions: showing rock, paper, and scissors, which do not interfere with each other.
+As mentioned by Sergot \cite{sergot_examples_2014}, the special actions of \emph{attempting to do something} do not interfere with each other.
+Some literature, such as \cite{harrenstein_boolean_2001} and \cite{hoek_logic_2005}, deals with agency by \emph{propositional control}: agents are able to control truth values of atomic propositions, and every atomic proposition is controlled by at most one agent.
+In these settings, the independence of agents holds.

 Third, consider determinism.
 Typical games are designed such that no matter how players behave, there is always a deterministic outcome.
-Again, consider the game of rock-paper-scissors as an example.
+Again, the game of rock-paper-scissors is an example.
 In addition, when assuming that \emph{nature} is a player, determinism holds, at least on the macro level.

+According to which of the three properties we want to keep, there are eight coalition logics in total.
+It makes good sense to study the other six coalition logics.